realtomkwok/price-gauging-ppl/db/README.md

 # PGP Database

+**Outdated.
+Need update to align with the current data schema**

 This directory contains the database schema and data for the `price-gauging-ppl`'s database.

 ## File Structure

 ### Models

--   `Product.ts`: Defines the database schema for a product.
+-   `ProductModel.ts`: Defines the database schema for a product.

 ### Types